elmar-hinz/Python.Challenges/README.rst

 .. tip::

-    On useful advantage of naming the directory just like your challenge class is, that you can use the path expansion mechanism of the shell.
-Write the first characters of the class/directory name and hit <TAB>.
+    On useful advantage of naming the directory just like your challenge is, that you can use the path expansion mechanism of the shell.
+Write the first characters of the directory name and hit <TAB>.
 Now you can use the directory name as name of the challenge.
 A trailing slash is discarded.
 The following two inputs are equivalent.

     .. code-block:: bash

-        prompt> challenge -k HelloWorld
+        prompt> challenge -k ExampleProblem
-        prompt> challenge -k HelloWorld/
+        prompt> challenge -k ExampleProblem/

 Installation
 ============